-Full-time Family Support Worker To target vulnerable families, providing support with all aspects of life.
+Full-time Learning Mentor Allows pupils at risk of underachievement due to barriers to learning to access mentoring programmes designed to meet individual needs.
+All pupils £36,254 Continued HT/DHT Increased self-esteem and pupil confidence.
+Giving pupils the confidence to make good+ progress whilst breaking down the barriers to achievement.
+Yes Full-time Family Support Worker To target vulnerable families, providing support with all aspects of life.
 Targeted support through EHAT.
-All pupils £32,000 Continued HT/DHT Barriers to learning and removed and pupils feel confident and resilient to tackle problems independently.
-Yes Running of summer school for disadvantaged children Provide pupils with an engaging exciting curriculum based holiday club.
+All pupils £30,789 Continued HT/DHT Barriers to learning and removed and pupils feel confident and resilient to tackle problems independently.
+Yes Full Time Th.ink Room Councillor To target those at risk of poor mental health and therefore struggling to access the curriculum Targeted pupils £24,347 New HT/SENCO Pupils have increased positive mental health and are able to access the curriculum.
+New Running of summer school for disadvantaged children Provide pupils with an engaging exciting curriculum-based holiday club.
 Ensure children are given a hot meal and fed throughout the day.
 60 Disadvanta ged pupils £10,000 Continued HT/DHT/Go vernors Pupils continue make progress over the long summer break.
 Children experience days out and cultural events.
 Children do not hungry over the summer period.
 Yes